asreview/asreview/docs/source/guides/api.rst

 ===========================

 For more control over the workings of the ASReview software, an API is provided.
-For example, it is possible to define a new model or sampling strategy and use it with ASReview.
+For example, it is possible to define a new model or a sampling strategy and use it with ASReview.

 Simulation Mode
 ---------------

-An example of use the API for the simulation mode:
+This example shows how to use the API in simulation mode:

 .. code-block:: python